100 Phenomenal Poetry Prompts To Inspire Your Writing

 - Write a poem about a coincidence that you experienced.

-- Write a poem about the gestures/facially expressions you frequently use and what they communicate.
+- Write a poem about the gestures/facial expressions you frequently use and what they communicate.
 How do the people around you use gestures?

 Using Poetry Prompts